 QingCloud – China’s leading enterprise-grade cloud computing platform.

 Ron was named by Forbes China and CBN Weekly as one of the “Top Chinese Venture Capitalists” / “China’s Midas List” over multiple years.
 Ron serves as a venture advisor to the Shanghai Minhang Municipal Government.
-In 2013, Ron was selected by the World Economic Forum as one of its “Young Global Leaders” and serves on the Forum’s Global Agenda Council on the Future of Software and IT.
-Ron is actively involved with various philanthropic pursuits especially in the areas of children’s education and impact investing.
+In 2013, Ron was selected by the World Economic Forum as one of its “Young Global Leaders” and served on the Forum’s Global Agenda Council on the Future of Software and IT.
+Ron is actively involved with various philanthropic pursuits, especially in the areas of children’s education and impact investing.
 Ron has been involved on the boards of BEAM Alliance and Maitian Education Foundation.
 Ron received both his B.S. and M.Eng. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.